qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 > > * Diam – gallstone diameter in mm;
 > > * Dis – time in days for gallstone dissolution
 > >
+> > There are a total of 37 patient records in this file
 > {: .solution}
 {: .challenge}